JasonXuDeveloper/EasyEcs/README.md

 But what really is it?

-Well, as a human, we (entities) live in a world (context), and we have some properties (components).
+Well, as a human, we (entities) live in the world (context), and we have some properties (components).
 Moreover, we have things to do based on our properties (systems).

 ## Concepts in EasyEcs